Back to Guides

 Season begins; late registration with fee premium if space allows

-How early should we open registration?
+How early should youth hockey associations open registration?

-Should we require USA Hockey numbers upfront?
+Should we require USA Hockey numbers upfront at registration?

 Simplify Your Registration Process